luyadev/luya/docs/guide/app-translation.md

 # Translation / Messages

-This section explains how to use the [Yii Messaging system](http://www.yiiframework.com/doc-2.0/guide-tutorial-i18n.html#message-translation) inside a LUYA Project.
-This is a summary guide.
+This section explains as a summary how to use the [Yii Messaging system](http://www.yiiframework.com/doc-2.0/guide-tutorial-i18n.html#message-translation) inside a LUYA project.
 To use the translation/messaging system in your controller or view files you have to configure the yii2 i18n component:

 ```php
 'components' => [